The 4 Stages of DevOps Adoption to Maximize Business Success

 Reduce blame culture

-One of the key elements to getting rid of silos is to ensure that the reasons behind failure in processes is communicated in a manner that does not involve pointing a gun towards one person.
+One of the key elements to getting rid of silos is to ensure that the reasons behind failure in processes are communicated in a manner that does not involve pointing a gun towards one person.
 DevOps success depends a lot on people working effectively together as a team, and enterprises need to get rid of negative environments that promote blame culture.
 The need is to make sure that the teams understand the problem and its solution and not focus on who caused it.

 STEP 3: Find Bottlenecks in Your System

 Just like continuous integration, identifying bottlenecks is also a diligent process that requires constant attention and support in the DevOps practice.
 There are a lot of processes involved here.
 Tracing the entire workflow, automating it from scratch to end, and collecting and consolidating data throughout the process is key.
-You need to ensure that your flow time is not too long or else you bottleneck will move further upstream.
+You need to ensure that your flow time is not too long or else your bottleneck will move further upstream.

 To avoid bottlenecks try answering these key questions for your organization:

-- Are you analysing the right metrics?
+- Are you analyzing the right metrics?

 - Do you have access to real-time metrics across the process?